micromdm/nanomdm/README.md

   - The `micro2nano` project provides an API translation layer.
 - VPP.

+These features are not currently included, but integrated support for them is either being considered or is planned:

+- SCEP.
+Spin up your own [scep](https://github.com/micromdm/scep) server.
+Or bring your own.
+- Enrollment APIs.
+No ability, yet, to inspect enrollment details or state.
+  - This is partly mitigated by the fact that both the file and mysql storage backends are 'easy' to inspect and query.

 # Architecture Overview

 NanoMDM, at its core, is a thin composable layer between HTTP handlers and a set of storage abstractions.

 - The "front-end" is a set of standard Golang HTTP handlers that handle MDM and API requests.
 The core MDM handlers adapt the requests to the service layer.
 These handlers exist in the `http` package.
-- The service layer is a composable set of interfaces that process and handle MDM requests.
-The service layer dispatches to the storage layer.
+- The service layer is a composable interface for processing and handling MDM requests.
+The main NanoMDM service dispatches to the storage layer.
 These services exist under the `service` package.
 - The storage layer is a set of interfaces and implementations that store & retrieve MDM enrollment and command data.
 These exist under the `storage` package.